aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/06-set-up-team-dev-env-access-control.md

 This step should take about 20 minutes to complete.

+{{% notice tip %}}
+**Automated provisioning of resources:** In the next several steps you'll manually provision a collection of resources to set up access controls for builder teams' use of team development environments.
+Although these manual steps may be suitable for your initial iteration of your AWS environment, a more advanced and effective means of provisioning these resources would be to use automation.
+[Customizations for AWS Control Tower](https://aws.amazon.com/solutions/customizations-for-aws-control-tower/) is an AWS solution that uses AWS services and [AWS Control Tower Lifecycle Events](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html) to help you more efficiently manage these types of resources as code.
+Both the SCPs and IAM permissions boundary policy resources addressed below are candidates for using this automation solution.
+{{% /notice %}}

 {{< toc >}}

 ## 1. Apply Service Control Policies (SCPs) to `development` OU